MaryamGadiali/Petition-Platform-CO3102/README.md

 # Petition-Platform-CO3102
 An interactive Java Spring Boot web application with a REST API.
 Uses Bootstrap and AJAX.
+Made in Dec 2024

 Some images of the work: